NSF NOIRLab Scientific Acknowledgments

 Please acknowledge NSF-MSIP support by including the following in all publications relating to MSIP observing time.

 This work makes use of observations from the LCOGT network.
-Part of the LCOGT telescope time was granted by NOIRLab through the Mid-Scale Innovations Program (MSIP).
-MSIP is funded by NSF.
+Part of the LCOGT telescope time was granted by NSF NOIRLab through the Mid-Scale Innovations Program (MSIP).
+MSIP is funded by the U.S. National Science Foundation.

 6.3.3 CHARA Array